SFitz911/Vibe-Live-Streaming/README.md

 4. **Start Streaming**
    - Click "Start Streaming" in OBS
-   - Your stream will appear on your chosen platform
+   - Your stream will appear on Owncast server
-   - Share the stream URL with viewers
+   - View on your platform at http://localhost:3000/stream/demo-live

 ### For Viewers